By Alex Vikoulov

-Any AGI at or above human-level intelligence can be considered as such, I'd argue, only if she has emotions, goals and motivation as an integral part of her programming.
+Any AGI at or above human-level intelligence can be considered as such, I'd argue, only if she has a wide variety of emotions, ability to achieve complex goals and motivation as an integral part of her programming.
 Now let's examine the three ways to create friendly AGI and survive the coming intelligence explosion:

 I. (AGI)NP.
 Program AGIs with emotional intelligence, empathic sentience in the controlled, virtual environment via human life simulation (advanced first-person story-telling version, widely discussed lately).
 In this essay I will elaborate later on this specific method, while only briefly touching on the other two methods, as I previously dedicated essays to both.

 II.
 ETHICAL SUBROUTINES.
 This top-down approach to programming machine morality combine conventional, decision-tree programming methods with Kantian, deontological or rule-based ethical frameworks and consequentialist or utilitarian, greatest-good-for-the-greatest-number frameworks.
 Simply put, one writes an ethical rule set into the machine code and adds an ethical subroutine for carrying out cost-benefit calculations.

 Designing the ethics and value scaffolding for AGI cognitive architecture remains a challenge for the next few years.
 Ultimately, AGIs should act in a civilized manner, do "what's morally right" and in the best interests of the society as a whole.
 AI visionary Eliezer Yudkowsky has developed the Coherent Extrapolated Volition (CEV) model which constitutes our choices and the actions we would collectively take if "we knew more, thought faster, were more the people we wished we were, and had grown up closer together."